- Page Content

 Career Outlook for Court Reporters in Texas

-According to BLS’s May 2020 statistics, Texas was ranked No.4 in terms of employment of court reporters in the United States.
-1,040 court reporters were reported to be working in the state at the time.
+The 2021 U.S. Bureau of Labor Statistics reveal that Texas employed 620 court reporters and the trend is expected to increase.
+The growing number of elderly people in the state increases the demand for simultaneous captioners and court reporters who provide real-time translation.
 Court reporters and simultaneous captioners in the US are expected to experience a job growth of 3% across the US between 2020 and 2030.

 If you want to become a court reporter in Texas then: